 The council member said that in his district, many renters have to cough up $12,000 to $15,000 just to rent an apartment.
 That sum includes first month’s rent, a security deposit and a broker fee.

-Far-right Council Member Vickie Paladino (R-Queens) railed against the bill before voting against it.
+Far-right Council Member Vickie Paladino (R-Queens) railed against the bill before casting her “no” vote.
 In addition to increasing rents, she argued it would hurt small businesspeople — meaning real estate agents — and force thousands of units to go unadvertised.

 “I sincerely hope that the real estate industry sues to have this law stopped,” she said.

 Adams has echoed some of the same arguments.
-While he said he agrees with the bill’s intent, he believes it could have unintended consequences that will hurt real estate brokers and renters.
+While he said he agrees with the bill’s intent, he believes it could have unforeseen consequences that will hurt real estate brokers and renters alike.

-Following the bill’s passage on Wednesday, the mayor said in a Pix11 interview that “we should have thought this through better.”
+Following the bill’s passage on Wednesday, the mayor said during a Pix11 interview that “we should have thought this through better.”

 “The City Council is the other arm of government, and they made the decision, and that’s the decision we have to live with,” he added.